 When Darkness Falls

 When darkness falls on our lives, we tend to really see and appreciate the small lights that help us through.
-I am truly grateful for my time away during this month of November.
-It has offered me the gift of being, the gift of gentle and compassionate self-care.
+November can be a time that you give yourself to sit with and tend to any unresolved grief in your life.
+Last year offered me the gift of being, the gift of gentle and compassionate self-care.
 Most of all I have been able to reconnect with those who have moved on and even with myself in a different and much more authentic way.